Real Time Dashboards¶

 First you must install the hll extension; the github repo has instructions.
 Next, you have to enable it:

--- this part must be run on all nodes CREATE EXTENSION hll; -- this part runs on the coordinator ALTER TABLE http_request_1min ADD COLUMN distinct_ip_addresses hll;
+-- this part must be run on all nodes CREATE EXTENSION hll; -- this part runs on the master ALTER TABLE http_request_1min ADD COLUMN distinct_ip_addresses hll;

 When doing our rollups, we can now aggregate sessions into an hll column with queries like this: